On this page

 QChar FilePath::pathListSeparator() const

-Returns the path list separator for the device this path belongs to.
+Returns the PATH list separator for the OS of this path: ';' on Windows, ':' elsewhere.

 Returns a bool indicating on whether a process with this FilePath's native path is likely to start.